 This spring might just be considered the season for DIYs.
-With so many staying home many people are turning to DIY projects to pass the time and work out some of that pent up creative energy.
-Plus, jazzing up your windows can be a great way to foster connection with your community even when we're apart.
-Whether you're a season DIY-er or trying your hand at a new hobby for the first time, we've got some window decorating projects to try that are guaranteed to bring some joy to your day.
+Many people are turning to DIY projects to pass the time and release some of that pent up creative energy.
+Plus, jazzing up your windows is a great way to foster connection with your community.
+Whether you're a seasoned DIY-er or trying your hand at a new hobby for the first time, we've got some window decorating projects to try that are guaranteed to bring some joy to your day.

 At the End of The Rainbow